steveh565/scca-aws-terraform/README.md

 ## Terraform Template Information

-To be filled in later:

 - Update vars.tf with valid License Keys, SSH Keys, AWS API Creds
-- Update setAwsCreds.sh
 - Run the included shell scripts to deploy
-- init.sh: Initialize terraform
+-- init.sh: Initialize terraform
-- validate.sh: Validate terraform template syntax (useful if you're making changes)
-- apply.sh: Instantiate the deployment in AWS
+-- validate.sh: Validate terraform template syntax (useful if you're making changes) -- apply.sh: Instantiate the deployment in AWS
+- create 4x Cloudwatch dashboards, and inport the dashboard definitions for each one, found in the Cloudwatch folder

 ## Ideas for future enhancements